Owner builders

 We recommend you:

-• ensure any builder engaged for work over $12,000 has appropriate domestic building insurance
+- ensure any builder engaged for work over $16,000 has appropriate domestic building insurance.
+This insurance protects you if they die, disappear or become insolvent

-You can get only one owner-builder permit for a single home and associated work on that property, once every three years.
-More information about the application process is available from the Building Practitioners Board at the Building Commission.
+You can get only one owner-builder permit for a single home and associated work on that property, once every five years.
+More information about the application process is available on Owner-builders - VBA.

 What if I want to sell my owner-built house?

-If you sell your property within six years of completing your building work, you must:
+If you sell your property within six years and six months of completing your building work, you must:

-• take out domestic building insurance for work over $12,000, to protect the person who buys your property.
+- take out domestic building insurance for work over $16,000 to protect the person who buys your property.
 If a registered building practitioner carried out the work under a major domestic building contract, it should be covered by their domestic building insurance; but you also need your own domestic building insurance to cover your work.
+The insurance covers non-structural defects for two years and other defects for six years.
+After six years the property is no longer covered by domestic building insurance.

 Domestic building insurance